 About Mary Frances

-Students wishing to have any combination of piano, music theory and/or vocal development can receive a program of study that meets their individual needs.
+Students wishing to have any COMBINATION of piano, music theory, sight reading and/or vocal development can receive a program of study that meets their individual needs.

 Repertoire is chosen on an individual basis depending both physical and musical ability.
 Younger students and beginners will be encouraged to not push their voices with material that is too difficult for their individual abilities because singing requires a certain amount of physical endurance.
 My goal is to find each student's natural sound without strain for whatever style he or she sings.